agoussia/godes/README.md

 */
 ```
 ***
 #### Example 6.
 Bank.
 Covers Single Run, FIFO Queue, Parallel Resources, StatCollection
-###### Procces Description
+###### Proces Description
 A bank employs three tellers and the customers form a queue for all three tellers.
 The doors of the bank close after eight hours.
 The simulation is ended when the last customer has been served.
 ###### Task
-Execute single simulation run, calculate Average, Standard Deviation,
+Execute single simulation run, calculate average, standard deviation,
-confidence intervall lower and upper bounds,minimum and Maximum for the
+confidence interval, lower and upper bounds, minimum and maximum values for the
 following performance measures: total elapsed time, queue length, queueing time
 service time.
 ###### Model Features
 * **FIFO Queue.** The customer object is placed in the FIFO arrival queue as soon as the customer is created.
-* **Parallel Resources.**The application constructs Tellers object to model tellers as a set of resources.
+* **Parallel Resources.** The application constructs Tellers object to model tellers as a set of resources.
 The object 'provides' tellers to the customer located in the Queue head and "releases" the teller when customer is serviced.
 Maximum 3 tellers can be provided simultaneously.
 The interlocking between catching request is performed using godes BooleanControl object.
-* **Collection and processing of statistics**.While finishing a customer run  the application creates data arrays for each measure.
+* **Collection and processing of statistics.** While finishing a customer run  the application creates data arrays for each measure.
 At the end of simulation, the application creates StatCollection object and performs descriptive statistical analysis.
 The following statistical parameters are calculated for each measure array:
 	*Observ - number of observations
 	*Average - average (mean) value
 	*Std Dev- standard deviation